FedericoAureliano/eudoxus/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Set `iterations` to any value less than 1 to just do repair.
-Use `experiment.sh` to run eudoxus in a loop over all textbook benchmarks.
+To do anything other than repair, [you must have an OpenAI API Key in your ‘OPENAI_API_KEY’ environment variable](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
+Set `iterations` to any value less than one to just do repair.
+The examples folder contains reapir input/output pairs.
+For example, running `eudoxus examples/arithmetic.input.py --iterations 0` should print out code equivalent to that in `examples/arithmetic.output.ucl`.

 ## Development